vrushyy2010/Amazon-clone/README.md

 # Amazon-clone
 This is a repository
-create Amazon-clone using HTML5 and CSS3
+create Amazon-clone using HTML & CSS